gao7yuan/leetcode-practice/Two Pointers/Reverse String.md

 ## Attempts
 * Recursion: stack overflow
 * Iteration from end to start
+  - O(n) time, iterate the whole string from back to start.
+O(n) space to store all chars
 ```
 public String reverseString(String s) {
     if (s == null || s.length() == 0) {